andrfgs/dragonfly-raspberrypi/README.md

 ## Running the Project

-This client using *Pi4j* which is a port of *WiringPi* for Java.
+This client uses *Pi4j* which is a port of *WiringPi* for Java.
 Since *WiringPi* can only run on the Raspberry Pi's ARM architecture with GPIO, it is impossible to run the project without a Rasberry Pi.

 In order to run the project in the Raspberry Pi, simply compile the project into a jar and execute it in the pi, either directly or remotely, through, *ssh*.
 Alternatively, the project can be compiled and the jar generated directly in the pi.